DorukCem/PrimerCode/questions/Alchemist's Volatile Brew/question.md

 # Alchemist's Volatile Brew
-Alia the Alchemist is on the verge of a breakthrough: creating the legendary Potion of Unstable Power.
+You are an alchemist, searching for the Potion of Unstable Power.
-To brew it, she must carefully add ingredients from her available stock, one by one, to build its magical potency.
+To brew it, you must carefully add ingredients from the available stock, building its magical potency in the process.
-Alia has a specific sequence of ingredients she plans to use.
-She adds them in the order they appear in the list.
-If she reaches the end of her ingredients list and the potion isn't ready, she cycles back to the beginning of the list and continues adding ingredients.
+You have a specific sequence of ingredients you plan to use.
 The potion is delicate.
-As soon as its total potency meets or exceeds the activation threshold, it starts to bubble violently.
-At this exact moment, no more ingredients can be safely added, and the brewing process for this attempt stops immediately.
+As soon as its total potency reaches the **activation threshold**, it starts to bubble violently and no more ingredients can be safely added, and the brewing process stops immediately.
-Alia has discovered that any potency achieved beyond this activation threshold is not wasted!
-It crystallizes into a rare substance known as 'Volatile Essence.'
-She theorizes this Essence is a crucial component, perhaps even the primary one, needed to ultimately stabilize and complete the Potion of Unstable Power
+You have discovered that any potency achieved beyond this **activation threshold** is not wasted; it crystallizes into a rare substance which you call 'Volatile Essence.You theorize that this is crucial component needed to ultimately stabilize and complete the Potion of Unstable Power.

-Your task is to write a function that simulates Alia's brewing process and calculates the amount of 'Volatile Essence' produced.
+Your task is to write a function that simulates this brewing process and calculates the amount of 'Volatile Essence' produced.
 The function will take two inputs:
 - ingredients_to_add: A list of strings, representing the alchemist's cyclic sequence of ingredients.
 - activation_threshold: An integer, the potency level at which the potion activates and stops accepting ingredients.